-Inclusive Environment:

-Prioritise inclusivity in coaching sessions, fostering a supportive and judgement-free space for all students, regardless of their abilities.

-Individual-Centred Approach:

-Embrace a person-centred approach, tailoring coaching to individual strengths, needs, and preferences of students with SEND.

-Effective Communication:

-Recognise the importance of effective communication.
-Be a patient and empathetic listener, allowing students with SEND to express themselves comfortably.

-Adapt to Learning Styles (Kinesthetic/Visual/Auditory):

-Understand diverse learning styles and adapt coaching methods to accommodate various preferences, ensuring a tailored learning experience.

-Responding to Triggers:

-Learn to identify potential triggers or challenging behaviours in students with SEND.
-Respond calmly and constructively using strategies that maintain a positive environment.

-Inclusive Goal Setting:

-Engage students with SEND in goal setting.
-Collaborate to establish meaningful and attainable objectives aligned with their abilities and aspirations.

-Confidentiality and Reporting:

-Respect the significance of confidentiality when working with SEND students.
-Report concerns or safeguarding matters to your programme manager as required.

-Safe and Respectful Space:

-Create a safe coaching environment, being mindful of physical access, sensory considerations, and personal boundaries to ensure a comfortable experience.

-Commitment to Learning:

-Embrace continuous learning about SEND, drawing insights from students, colleagues, and training resources to enhance coaching effectiveness.
+- Inclusive Environment: Prioritise inclusivity in coaching sessions, fostering a supportive and judgement-free space for all students, regardless of their abilities. - Individual-Centred Approach: Embrace a person-centred approach, tailoring coaching to individual strengths, needs, and preferences of students with SEND. - Effective Communication: Recognise the importance of effective communication.
+Be a patient and empathetic listener, allowing students with SEND to express themselves comfortably. - Adapt to Learning Styles (Kinesthetic/Visual/Auditory): Understand diverse learning styles and adapt coaching methods to accommodate various preferences, ensuring a tailored learning experience. - Responding to Triggers: Learn to identify potential triggers or challenging behaviours in students with SEND.
+Respond calmly and constructively using strategies that maintain a positive environment. - Inclusive Goal Setting: Engage students with SEND in goal setting.
+Collaborate to establish meaningful and attainable objectives aligned with their abilities and aspirations. - Confidentiality and Reporting: Respect the significance of confidentiality when working with SEND students.
+Report concerns or safeguarding matters to your programme manager as required. - Safe and Respectful Space: Create a safe coaching environment, being mindful of physical access, sensory considerations, and personal boundaries to ensure a comfortable experience. - Commitment to Learning: Embrace continuous learning about SEND, drawing insights from students, colleagues, and training resources to enhance coaching effectiveness.

-Common questions/concerns....
+Common questions -

-Q. What do I do if a student won't engage/struggling to engage with me? -Change the topic - what chocolate bar would you be if you could choose? -Focus on their interests and passions. -Allow for a brain break - let them have 2 mins to switch off the camera, and send the Pm a message to make them aware. -Play a game - e.g Eye spy.
-Q. The student I'm working with is talking to me about really personal things and I don't feel comfortable with it?
-Allow them to talk (make notes of anything of concern - report to PM).
-Change the direction of the conversation.
-Inform the PM and ask for support.
-Q. The student I am working with is engrossed in the Talent Toolbox and doesn't appear to be focused on the conversation?
-This student will still be able to hear you, try to continue the conversation.
-Allow them time to explore the board, suggest 'I will give you another 2 mins to make some changes, and then we can continue'.
-Q. The student won't turn on their camera, what should I do? - Let them have their camera off, don't push them (especially in the first session). -Gently encourage them, start with turning it on to say 'hello' or 'goodbye'. -Make it a target/goal to turn on the camera.
+switch off the camera, and send the Pm a message - to make them aware. -Play a game - e.g Eye spy. -Change the direction of the conversation. -Inform the PM and ask for support. the Talent Toolbox and doesn't appear to be focused on the conversation?si- This student will still be able to hear you, try to continue the conversationAllow them time to explore the board, suggest 'Isi Q. The student won't turn on their camera, what should I do? - Let them have their camera off, don't push them (especially in the first session). -Gently encourage them, start with turning it on to say 'hello' or 'goodbye'. -Make it a target/goal to turn on the camera.